foxdonut/meiosis/docs/lessons/05-Techniques-and-Strategies-E-SAM-Pattern.md

 You can find more details and explanations on the [SAM web site](http://sam.js.org).

-As you can see, SAM is essentially similar to the basis of Meiosis, but goes further with the concept of _presenting_ values and _accepting_ or _rejecting_ them; the State function to produce the application state for the View; and the Next-Action-Predicate.
+As you can see, the basis of Meiosis is similar to SAM, but SAM goes further with the concept of _presenting_ values and _accepting_ or _rejecting_ them; the State function to produce the application state for the View; and the Next-Action-Predicate.